openhealthcare/opal-research/README.md

 ## !
 Important Notice !

-This Plugin application is unmaintained and significantly outdated.
+This Plugin is unmaintained and significantly outdated.

 Refer to the http://opal.openhealthcare.org.uk documentation for current information about Opal